 Long-term liabilities-current portion represents the portion of long-term debt that will be paid during the 2017 fiscal year.
-There were no amounts to be reported as the current portion of long-term debt at June 30, 2016, which represents a decrease of \$256,260 from the balance of \$256,260 on June 30, 2015.
-The College plans to construct a new women's dormitory beginning in FY2017 at a total estimated cost of \$6.8 million to be financed by new long-term debt.
+The current portion of long-term debt was \$168,124 at June 30, 2017, which represents an increase of \$168,124.
+There were no amounts reported as current portion of long-term debt at June 30, 2016.
+The College is in the process of building a new women's dormitory.
+The project has a total estimated cost of approximately \$6.8 million that is financed by \$7,330,000 Mississippi Development Bank Special Obligation Bonds.